-If a text is successfully sent to a number marked something other than Mobile on their profile, an icon will be added to that number indicating it is textable.
+If a text is successfully sent to a number marked something other than mobile on their profile, an icon will be added to that number indicating it is textable.

-30003 usually means their carrier doesn't allow for texts from short codes.
+30003 usually means their carrier doesn't allow for texts from shortcodes.

-Some customers may be able to allow messages sent from our shortcode by texting, "Allow 34040" to 9999.
+Some people may be able to allow messages sent from our shortcode by texting, "Allow 34040" to 9999.
 However, customers from other wireless carriers will likely need to reach out to their carrier's support group to enable "Premium" or short code messaging.

 30004 means their number is blocked.
 They will not receive any texts.